Sensei Damien McLaughlin 8th Dan is the Warriors Chief Instructor.

 He has trained in the Shukokai style since 1972 & on 28th April 2013 he attained his 8th Dan.

-Starting his karate training originally at the YMCA in Manchester city centre under the tutelage of Sensei Steve Powell.
+Starting his Karate training at the YMCA in Manchester city centre under Sensei Steve Powell.

-The SKU England Squad was coached at the time by Sensei Eddie Daniels 9th Dan and managed by the current SKU Chief Instructor Sensei Stan Knighton 10th Dan.
+The SKU England Squad was coached at the time by Sensei Eddie Daniels 9th Dan and managed by Sensei Stan Knighton 10th Dan.

-He also was a fully qualified and accredited WUKF World Union of Karate Federation Referee.
-Officiating both home and abroad.
+In 2008, he also was a fully qualified and accredited WUKF World Union of Karate Federation Referee, Officiating both home and abroad.

 Since Sensei Damien hung up his whistle, he now prefers to focus on teaching and preparing his students for competition.
-His many years of experience as a competitor and referee now proves invaluable in this role.
-Now helping his students to reach their full potential on the karate competition circuit and tatami.
+His many years of experience as a competitor and referee now prove invaluable in this role.

 In 2020 the Corona virus decimated the SKU and Sensei Damien decided to move his club to the British Combat Karate Association (BCKA).
 The Chief Instructor of the BCKA, Sensei Peter Consterdine 9th Dan, was a founder member of the SKU back in 1969 and someone Sensei Damien knew had the experience and knowledge that could help his club improve.